 Roaccutane is a well known brand name for 13-cis retinoic acid, a retinoid (a form of vitamin A).
 It is the most effective treatment currently available for severe and scarring cystic acne.
 Taken correctly, it achieves a cure rate exceeding 95 percent within six to eight months at our practice.
 In addition to clearing severe acne, it acts to prevent permanent scarring and associated problems such as poor self-esteem and confidence.

 Isotretinoin is, however, not to be trifled with.
 It must be prescribed by a properly credentialed Dermatologist.

 Potential significant side effects include birth defects, liver toxicity (especially when taken with alcohol and other drugs), photo-sensitivity, dry skin eyes and lips, and musculoskeletal issues.
 Controversy exists regarding a link to severe conditions such as inflammatory bowel disease and depression; with which it has been associated.
 A definite causal link has not been established in large long term multi-centre studies.

 Individuals suffering with severe unresponsive acne, at risk of scarring, should be made aware of this treatment option and have the opportunity to engage in a balanced and careful discussion regarding it and other available treatment options.

 - Why should I see a Specialist Dermatologist like Dr Sheridan?

-Dermatologists are the experts in management and prevention of all aspects of skin, hair and nail disease; including skin cancer.
+Dermatologists are the experts in management and prevention of skin, hair and nail disease; including skin cancer.
 Your GP will refer you for specialist care when this is required.